AlexisTM/AlexisTM/README.md

 ### Hi there 👋

-Hello, I'm Alexis Paques.
+I'm Alexis Paques.
 I'm a versatile Robotics engineer (Drone, AGVs, Mowers, ...), developing embedded, Linux, and Web projects, in C++, Python, Rust and Javascript, with developer, architect and manager experience.

 BTW, did I tell you Rust is cool?
 I have a Rust server running on Arch at home!